claracmy/osu-mania/README.md

 ## Challenges/Learning Points

-- Targetting the note closest to the target and removing it not only from the DOM, but from the script.
+- Targetting the note closest to the target and removing it not only from the DOM, but also from the script.
 - Introducing and removing note intervals.

 ## Screenshots